Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: System Model

 \section{System Model}

 Our aim is to transform the heterogeneous continuum of resources into a reliable and unified computing fabric operated across multiple administrative domains.
+The system model under consideration involves: (i) tenants that request the deployment and execution of distributed applications; (ii) applications composed of components and associated workflows, together with their functional and non-functional requirements; (iii) heterogeneous computing and communication resources distributed across multiple administrative domains; and (iv) domain-local control entities that observe resource status and drive deployment and runtime decisions.
+Together, these elements define the operational environment of the Fluid Computing paradigm: tenants request the execution of applications over resources owned by different domains, where workloads run under domain authority, while domain-side control entities decide how such applications are deployed, adapted, and maintained across domains over time.

-We model a fluid computing environment as a multi-domain system composed of three interacting planes: (i) a data plane for data-centric communication; (ii) a virtualization plane for safe multi-tenant execution; and (iii) an orchestration plane that observes, decides, and actuates over distributed resources managed by different domains.
-The first two planes provide the baseline substrate assumed throughout this paper, while the orchestration plane defines the high-level control logic that enables multi-domain fluid deployments.
+At an abstract level, we model a fluid computing environment as a multi-domain system composed of three interacting planes that provide complementary views of the same environment: (i) a data plane for data-centric communication; (ii) a virtualization plane for safe multi-tenant execution; and (iii) an orchestration plane that observes, decides, and actuates over distributed resources managed by different domains.
+The first two planes provide the baseline substrate for data exchange and workload execution, whereas the orchestration plane provides the control logic that coordinates how such resources and execution contexts are used to satisfy application requirements under domain constraints.

-\textbf{Data Plane.} Modern IoT and AI workflows are centered on time-sensitive data streams rather than request-response transactions.
-Publish/Subscribe (Pub/Sub) protocols, therefore, dominate because they decouple producers from consumers in space, time, and synchronization.
+\textbf{Data Plane.} This plane models the communication fabric through which application components exchange data, control information, and event notifications across domains.
+In particular, modern IoT and AI workflows are centered on time-sensitive data streams rather than request-response transactions.
+Publish/Subscribe (Pub/Sub) protocols, therefore, dominate such applications because they decouple producers from consumers in space, time, and synchronization.
 In our model, we assume a distributed Pub/Sub substrate that supports data communication in terms of data keys rather than host address (aligned with concept Named Data Networking~\cite{zhang2014named}), which makes it suitable for fluid computing environments, where publishers, subscribers, and even the topology itself may migrate continuously.
 Solutions such as Zenoh~\cite{zenoh2021} exemplify this design space.